Updated December 20, 2018

 In the olden days of blogging (and content marketing in general), there were tools that inspected the keyword density of individual posts.

-What is keyword density?
-It’s the percentage of how many times a keyword appears in a single piece of content.
+Keyword density is the percentage of how many times a keyword appears in a single piece of content.
+If your 1,000-word post about baby products included the word “diapers” 10 times, for example, your rating would come in at a 1% keyword density.

 Most people think about keyword density this way: